- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 - Dry eye symptoms can affect anyone.

 - Some of the symptoms of dry eye include a burning sensation or gritty feeling in the eyes.
-You might possibly also experience decreased tolerance to contact lens wear or sensitivity to light.
+You could also experience decreased tolerance to contact lens wear or sensitivity to light.

 Patients with "dry eye": often complain of symptoms